covalenthq/covalent-docs/content/en/docs/developer/faq.md

 &nbsp;
 ## 2. Class A Endpoints
 ### 2.1 Why is the `logo_url` sometimes missing in the response of `Get token balances for address`?
 We fetch the logos from the Trust Wallet [repository](https://github.com/trustwallet/assets).
-If your logo is not available here, the token balances endpoint will not be able to fetch it.
+If your logo is not available there, the token balances endpoint will not be able to fetch it.

 Use the Trust Wallet [Assets web app](https://assets.trustwallet.com/) to add your token and corresponding logo.

 &nbsp;
-### 2.2 Why are some NFT collections not found using the `Get historical data for NFT collection` endpoint, even when they are found using the `Get NFT external metadata for contract`?
+### 2.2 Why are some NFT collections not found using the `Get historical data for NFT collection` endpoint, even though they are found using the `Get NFT external metadata for contract`?

-The `Get historical data for NFT Collection` only supports collections that have had sales on the [supported NFT marketplaces](https://www.covalenthq.com/docs/api/#/0/Get%20historical%20data%20for%20NFT%20collection/USD/137).
+The `Get historical data for NFT Collection` only supports collections that have had *sales activity* on a [supported NFT marketplaces](https://www.covalenthq.com/docs/api/#/0/Get%20historical%20data%20for%20NFT%20collection/USD/137).

-`Get NFT external metadata for contract` supports all chains and collections.
+`Get NFT external metadata for contract` supports *all* chains and collections.

 <!-- &nbsp;
 ### 2.X Why is the `nft_data` array sometimes empty in the response of `Get token balances for address`?